pranshu314/Random-Poem-Raycast/README.md

 # Random Poem

-Uses the poetrydb to get a poem and gives out details for it.
+This is a Raycast extension that uses the poetrydb api to get a random poem and then display it in raycast itself.